Action to improve your trains

-The situation at Worcester Park station is disgraceful.
-We have heard from countless constituents about the ongoing reduced service, which has remained at pre-pandemic levels despite the increased demand.
-The significant cuts to late-night services are particularly concerning, forcing people who are enjoying themselves in central London to resort to costly taxi journeys.
+The significant cut to late-night services are particularly concerning, forcing people who are enjoying themselves in central London to resort to costly taxi journeys.

 Frequent delays and cancellations at all times of the day are making commuting increasingly unreliable.